Positivity, plethysm and hyperbolicity of Siegel varieties in positive characteristic

 \subsection{A new positivity notion for vector bundles in characteristic $p$}

-In order to prove theorem \ref{th_hyperbolic}, we introduce and study a positivity notion for vector bundles which is weaker than ampleness but stronger that nefness and bigness.
+In order to prove Theorem 1, we introduce and study a positivity notion for vector bundles which is weaker than ampleness but stronger that nefness and bigness.
 Assume that $X$ is a projective scheme over $k$ and $D$ is an effective Cartier divisor on $X$.
-Since this positivity notion involves the relative Frobenius map $\varphi : X \rightarrow X^{(p)}$, we have decided to call it $(\varphi,D)$-ampleness. \begin{definition*} A vector bundle $\E$ over $X$ is said to be $(\varphi,D)$-ample if there is an integer $r_0 \geq 1$ such that for all integers $r \geq r_0$, the vector bundle $\E^{(p^r)}(-D) := {(\varphi^{r})}^{*}\E \otimes \Oc_X(-D)$ is ample. \end{definition*} Our main motivation comes from the fact that the Hodge line bundle $\omega := \det \Omega$ is not always ample on a toroidal compactification $\Sh^{\tor}$ but it is nef and big with exceptional locus contained in the boundary $D_{\red}$, which is equivalent to being $(\varphi,D)$-ample for some effective Cartier divisor $D$ whose associated reduced divisor is the boundary $D_{\red}$.
+Since this positivity notion involves the relative Frobenius map $\varphi : X \rightarrow X^{(p)}$, we have decided to call it $(\varphi,D)$-ampleness. \begin{definition*} A vector bundle $\E$ over $X$ is said to be $(\varphi,D)$-ample if there is an integer $r_0 \geq 1$ such that for all integers $r \geq r_0$, the vector bundle $\E^{(p^r)}(-D) := {(\varphi^{r})}^{*}{(\varphi^{r})}_{*}\E \otimes \Oc_X(-D)$ is ample. \end{definition*} Our main motivation comes from the fact that the Hodge line bundle $\omega := \det \Omega$ is not always ample on a toroidal compactification $\Sh^{\tor}$ but it is nef and big with exceptional locus\footnote{Following \cite{keel1999basepoint}, the exceptional locus of a nef line bundle $\Lc$ is the closure, with reduced structure, of the union of all subvarieties $V$ such that $\Lc_{|V}$ is not big.} contained in the boundary $D_{\red}$.
+In fact, we even know that $\omega$ is $(\varphi,D)$-ample for some effective Cartier divisor $D$ whose associated reduced divisor is the boundary $D_{\red}$.
 Compared to nefness and bigness for vector bundles, we show that $(\varphi,D)$-ampleness behaves well as it is stable under direct sum, extension\footnote{Under a regular hypothesis on $X$}, quotient, tensor product, tensor roots, pullback by finite morphim and it satisfies descent along finite surjective morphism.
 Inspired by a result of Mourougane {\cite[Théorème 1]{MR1614576}} over $\C$ about the ampleness of the adjoint bundle $\pi_*(\Lc \otimes \ \omega_{Y/X})$ where $\pi : Y \rightarrow X$ is a surjective morphism and $\Lc$ is an ample line bundle on $Y$, we prove similar results in characteristic $p$ when $\pi$ is a flag bundle. \\